 So, this is the pattern of pixel values as we move along a line within the original scene.

 Another thing we can do is to create what is called a region of interest, effectively to zoom in onto a rectangular region within the image.
 So let’s have a look at that.
 What I will do is I will remove this profile image and I will click the zoom button, and I will lasso an area of the image interactively and the result is a smaller image which contains a sub region of the original image.

-We can use MATLAB to extract a region of interest from an image, or to display a profile of brightness along a line in the image.
+We can use MATLAB to display a profile of brightness along a line in the image.

 High school mathematics